Builders of hope

 Implementation of our Curriculum

 RE- We recognise the RE curriculum as a core subject and central to the whole school curriculum which underpins all teaching.
-We use the following as a basis for our RE curriculum; The Way the Truth and The Life, Caritas in Action and Journey in love.
+We use the following as a basis for our RE curriculum; The Way the Truth and The Life, Caritas in Action, Life to the Full and Here I am.
 Through this we strive to ensure that the Christian virtues show themselves not only in the R.E. lessons but at all times.
 Parents who wish their children to be prepared for the Sacraments of Reconciliation, Holy Communion and Confirmation, follow a programme prepared by the parish.

-Phonics – We teach phonics in EYFS and KS1 using Letters and Sounds supported by a range of practical methods such as Jolly Phonics actions and songs.
+Phonics – We teach phonics in EYFS and KS1 Little Wandle DfE Validated scheme.
 Targeted, additional support is given for children where needed, including in Year 2 to enable them to pass the Phonics Screen on their second attempt.

 Reading - We recognise the importance of reading across the whole curriculum and its impact on the future success of our children.
 They are taught to read confidently, fluently and with a good understanding.
 Children are encouraged to develop the habit of reading widely and often, for both pleasure and information through daily practice and whole class reading.
 We use VIPERS to ensure we have coverage of the curriculum and to enable our children to understand and apply the range of reading skills they are learning.
 Reading is at the heart of our curriculum and real texts are used to introduce topic across different subject areas.
 Class reading areas are regularly updated with topic themed books and author books from the school library service.
-Each class has an allocated day each week for children to visit the school library to choose a book to read for pleasure in addition to having a book from a progressive reading scheme to practise at home..
+Each class has an allocated day each week for children to visit the school library to choose a book to read for pleasure in addition to having a book from a progressive reading scheme to practise at home.
+We also have a library timetable for lunchtimes supervised by Year 6 librarians for each class to use and enjoy books.
 We regularly run competitions and events to encourage children to read a range of texts and to enhance their understanding and enjoyment of them.

-The writing process begins with a ‘hook’ and quality text from which teachers plan lessons and activities to teach grammar skills, comprehension skills, writing planning and extended writing in order to build up competency.
-Children then improve and edit their work through an extended piece of writing..
 We assess writing using an independent writing task at the end of every term, which is set by the English Subject Lead.
-This is then assessed using our writing assessment criteria for that year group which are based on the National
+This is then assessed using our writing assessment criteria for that year group which are based on the National Curriculum objectives.
+Longer writing across the year is used to build up a portfolio of evidence for each child to use alongside these assessments.
+These are moderated as a staff body each term.

-Maths – We use the White Rose maths scheme alongside Big Maths CLIC for daily teaching in maths.
+Maths – We use the White Rose maths scheme supported by Classroom Secrets or Mastering the Curriculum resources alongside Big Maths CLIC for daily teaching in maths.
 We build basic skills knowledge using CLIC sessions across Reception and KS1 and KS2, ‘Fluent in Five sessions’ for KS2 and ‘Kickstarters’ for KS2.
 These improve fluency of basic skills and allow children to secure their knowledge of shapes and measures.
 To improve times tables knowledge, we use our CLIC sessions and ‘Times tables Rockstars’ to encourage children to become more fluent and compete against other children in class and in Countrywide competitions.

 Wherever relevant and possible, topics are enriched with workshops, visiting speakers, special events and educational visits.
 Examples of these include: